YanNerio/emotion-ratings/README.md

 	    bgEmotion: 'happy',
 	    emotions: emotionsArray,
 	    color: '#FF0066' //the color must be expressed with a css code
 		initialRating: 4 //initialize the rating number
-	  });
+		disabled: true //set if the rating can be changed or not, default is false });
 	```